johnmn3/injest/README.md

 "Elapsed time: 2889.771067 msecs"
 5000054999994
 ```
 Still working on ClojureScript support.
-For now, you can add another `*.clj` namespace to your project and register there with the `regxf!` function and expclicitly namespaced symbols.
+For now, you can add another clojure (`*.clj`) namespace to your project and register there with the `regxf!` function and expclicitly namespaced symbols.
 ```clojure
 (injest/regxf! 'net.cgrand.xforms/reduce)
 ```
+Assuming the `net.cgrand.xforms` library exports the same namespaces and names for Clojure and Clojurescript, you can probably just `(injest/reg-xf! x/reduce)` in a Clojure namespace in your project and then it will be available to `x>>` threads in both your Clojure and Clojurescript namespaces.
+If anyone notices a way to let registratrions happen from ClojureScript namespaces, please drop a PR/patch.
 ## Future work
 A `px>>` thread macro that automatically parallelizes `folder`able `map`ping (and any other stateless) transducers would be nice.
 There are also other avenues of optimization [discussed on clojureverse](https://clojureverse.org/t/x-x-auto-transducifying-thread-macros/8122).
 # Extras